briatte/parlement/README.md

 - `url` -- sponsor URL, shortened to unique identifier
 - `photo` -- numeric dummy coding for the presence of a photo

-The constituency coordinates are provided as CSV files in the `data` folder of the repository, and can be rebuilt by calling the `geocode` function of the `ggmap` package after uncommenting a few lines in the code.
+The constituency coordinates are provided as CSV files in the `data` folder of the repository.
+They can be rebuilt from scratch by uncommenting a few lines of code in the `sponsors*.r` scripts, which require the [`ggmap`](https://github.com/dkahle/ggmap) package by [David Kahle](https://github.com/dkahle) and [Hadley Wickham](https://github.com/hadley).

 ## Parties